mahdieh1/PeakCNV/README.md

 I will be pleased to address any question or concern about the PeakCNV package:
 In case of queries, please email: mahdieh.labani@students.mq.edu.au

-### People who contributed to the Control-FREEC idea and code:
+### People who contributed to the PeakCNV idea and code:
 * Mahdieh Labani
 * Ali Afrasiabi
 * Amin Beheshti